 The Artist-in-Residence programme sees a series of professional artists living and working onsite, amongst Fine Art students.
-They offer tutorial sessions with students as well as public presentations on the work produced during the residency and their wider practice.
+They enrich the creative learning environment by offering tutorial sessions with students as well as public presentations on the work produced during the residency and their wider practice.

 Fine Art alumni are based all over the world and regularly exhibit their work in a variety of venues including the APS Mdina Cathedral Contemporary Art Biennale, Malta; Woolwich Contemporary Print Fair, London; Malamegi Lab, Italy; and Art Rooms, London.